GET INVOLVED. VOLUNTEER TODAY.

 VOLUNTEERS ARE THE HEART OF THE ROWAN CENTER

-Community fairs and public awareness campaigns are also an excellent way to become involved with prevention of sexual violence.
+Community fairs and public awareness campaigns are also an excellent way to become involved with sexual violence prevention.
 Outreach is the core activity that allows the community to know about the services we have available for them.

-*Helping on events and community fairs is a great way for youth to complete community service hours while raising awareness on an important cause (Must be 14 years or older)
+*Helping on events and community fairs is a great way for youth to complete community service hours while raising awareness on an important cause.

-We welcome interns and individuals who want to polish their professional skills by volunteering in administration, development, prevention or counseling.
+We welcome interns and individuals who want to polish their professional skills by volunteering in administration, development, prevention, marketing, or counseling.
 Because the work we do is highly specialized, we require that all direct service volunteers complete our Sexual Assault Crisis Advocate training and ongoing trainings.
-Applicants must be 18 years or older.

 In many cases, it’s our hotline volunteers who are a victim’s first point of contact with our agency.
 And it may be the first time a victim has ever spoken of their assault.
 For this reason, it’s critical we have dedicated and committed people working with us.